New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 The First 6–8 Weeks

-Immediately after surgery, you'll start with clear liquids and gradually progress to a low-residue (low-fiber) diet.
-This gives your body time to heal.
-Low-residue foods include white rice, white bread and pasta, cooked and peeled vegetables, lean proteins like chicken and fish, bananas and applesauce, and smooth nut butters.
+Start with clear liquids and gradually progress to a low-residue (low-fiber) diet: white rice, white bread and pasta, cooked and peeled vegetables, lean proteins like chicken and fish, bananas and applesauce, and smooth nut butters.

 Reintroducing Foods

-After the initial healing phase, begin adding new foods one at a time, every 2-3 days.
-This way, if a food causes gas, odor, or changes in output, you'll know exactly what caused it.
+After the initial healing phase, add new foods one at a time, every 2-3 days.
 Chew everything thoroughly — this is more important than ever.

 Hydration Matters

-Staying well-hydrated is critical, especially with an ileostomy, where the colon's water-absorbing function is bypassed.
+Staying well-hydrated is critical, especially with an ileostomy.
 Aim for at least 8-10 glasses of water daily.
 Oral rehydration solutions can help maintain electrolyte balance.
 Signs of dehydration include dark urine, dizziness, and dry mouth.

 Foods to Approach with Caution

-Some foods may cause temporary issues — this doesn't mean you can never eat them, but introduce them carefully.
-High-fiber vegetables (raw broccoli, corn, celery), nuts and seeds, dried fruits, and very spicy foods may increase output or cause gas for some ostomates.
+High-fiber vegetables (raw broccoli, corn, celery), nuts and seeds, dried fruits, and very spicy foods may increase output or cause gas.
 Carbonated drinks may cause gas, while very sugary foods can cause loose output.

 Reducing Gas & Odor

-Gas and odor are natural parts of digestion.
-To minimize them, eat at regular intervals rather than skipping meals, avoid chewing gum and drinking through straws (both introduce excess air), and eat slowly in a relaxed setting.
+Eat at regular intervals, avoid chewing gum and drinking through straws, and eat slowly in a relaxed setting.
 Many modern pouching systems include charcoal filters that help manage odor effectively.

 Emotional Wellbeing After Ostomy Surgery